feincms/feincms3/docs/guides/multilingual-sites.rst

 .. admonition:: LanguageAndTranslationOfMixin within feincms3 apps

-   The same should work for any CMS object inheriting :class:`feincms3.mixins.LanguageAndTranslationOfMixin`, and should also work when used within a feincms3 :ref:`app <apps-introduction>` which will be introduced later.
+   The same should work for any CMS object inheriting :class:`feincms3.mixins.LanguageAndTranslationOfMixin`, and should also work when used within a feincms3 app.

-   In this case it may be extra-important to wrap the object's call to ``reverse_app`` in a block which overrides the active language so that the article is preferrably shown in a website with the matching
+   (:ref:`Apps will be introduced later <apps-introduction>`.)

-   language:
+   In this case it may be extra-important to wrap the object's call to :func:`~feincms3.apps.reverse_app` in a block which overrides the active language so that the article is preferrably shown in a website with the matching language:

    .. code-block:: python